 This new form of funding has seen recent amendment introduced to the Australian Corporation Act to protect the interest of investors

 Crowd-Sourced Funding while also using the above websites may involve investing in a managed investment scheme or Australian Financial Services (AFS).

 In 2017, the Australian.
-Government introduced an amendment to the Corporations act to regulated Crowd-Sourced Funding (CSF) by start-ups and small and medium sized companies to raise money from the public to finance their business.
-There are serious consequences for breaching these law so seek advice before you start to raise funds.
+Government introduced an amendment to the Corporations act to regulated Crowd-Sourced Funding (CSF) by start-ups and small and medium-sized companies to raise money from the public to finance their business.
+There are serious consequences for breaching these laws so seek advice before you start to raise funds.

 Bootstrapping (Self funded)